NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 Cabinet Cooling Fits in small cabinets, precise control Limited capacity, not for standard cellars Wine cabinets

-The Breezaire WKL 2200 and WhisperKOOL SC PRO 2000 are both through-the-wall, self-contained units—ideal for small, well-insulated wine rooms or closets.
+Both the Breezaire WKL 2200 and WhisperKOOL SC PRO 2000 are through-the-wall wine cellar cooling systems for small spaces—ideal for small, well-insulated wine rooms or closets.

 Key Factors to Consider When Choosing a Cooling Unit